bridgekitio/frodo/README.md

 You'll find that you frequently have work that you want to execute before/after every single service invocation regardless of whether it came from the API or some event.
-Abide uses continuation passing functions similar to what you see in the most popular Go HTTP middleware libraries.
+Frodo uses continuation passing functions similar to what you see in the most popular Go HTTP middleware libraries.